frankuleiz/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. A function that prints every other character of a string, starting with the first character
 7. A function that prints half of a string, followed by a new line
-8. A function that prints n elements of an array of integers
+8. A function that prints n elements of an array of integers 9.A function that copies the string pointed to by src, including the terminating null byte